sieger/handbook/README.md

 - Also optimized hardware / software will give you consistent feeling.
 Its like having a stable ping, if you sometimes have 10 ping, sometimes 70, you will loose it, your rails will not connect, you will always need to adjust your aim, but if you always have 30 ping, it will be consistant and better.
 It is mostly about consistency, none of these will make you a pro, but you will have consistent environment to play at your best.

 - I am not and will never be a tweaker, do not ask, I just love to learn and try these little things that are matter.
-And this is just my notebook, nothing special.
+And this is just my notebook, nothing special, I didnt invented these.
+There are just information I have gathered from other people and/or papers, lectures.
+I have only tested, and sharing what worked best.

 So here, I will try to give you some information and some sources, sources from my friends to get you started to the journey.
 And I will try not to comment on anything I havent tried / tested, so feel free to ask further questions.